AuDigitalHealth/lingo/docs/design/integration-points.md

 ### Overview

-The below graph System Context Diagram displays the basic interactions between a user and the systems, and there interactions between eachother.
+The System Context Diagram below displays the basic interactions between a user and the systems, and their interactions between each other.

 <!-- @formatter:off -->
 ```mermaid